Create a Scatter Diagram in Python using Matplotlib

 Steps to Create a Scatter Diagram in Python using Matplotlib

-Step 1: Install the Matplotlib module
+Step 1: Install the Matplotlib package

 pip install matplotlib